Nicola2309/Winefulness/testing.md

 ### Admin

 * As the store owner I want to be able to add a product so that I can add new products to the store.
-    - *When the store owner is logged into their profile, they are able to select the my account dropdown from the navbar which presents them with an Product Manager button.
+    - *When the store owner is logged into their profile, they are able to select the my account dropdown from the navbar which presents them with a Product Manager button.
 This takes them to the add product page where they are able to add new products.*

 * As the store owner I want to be able to edit and update products so that I can change the prices, images, description and ratings.
     - *When the store owner is logged into their account, they are able to navigate to the products page where they will be able to click on the edit button which will be featured on each product which will take them to the edit product page.*